NOAA-ORR-ERD/MapRoom/README.rst

 Layers use class attributes to describe many characteristics, as quite a few don't depend on the actual instance.
 They are described in comments in the ``maproom.layers.base`` module.
+For example, the ``layer_info_panel`` attribute is a list of text identifiers that are used to display controls that can modify layer characteristics.

 UGrid Layer
 ---------------

-The most simple layer to display lat/lon data is the ``maproom.layers.line.LineLayer", capable of displaying point and lines.
+The layer ``maproom.layers.line.LineLayer" is capable of displaying point and lines using lat/lon coordinates.
+Several file formats support line layers,
-Several file formats support line layers, including:
+including:

 * Verdat (.verdat); see the ``maproom.loaders.verdat`` module
 * NetCDF (.nc), without particle data; see ``maproom.loaders.ugrid``